Doug Hurley

-Douglas Gerald Hurley (born October 21, 1966) is an American engineer, former Marine Corps pilot and former NASA astronaut.
+Douglas Gerald Hurley (born October 21, 1966) is an American engineer, former Marine Corps pilot, and former NASA astronaut.
 He piloted Space Shuttle missions STS-127 (July 2009) and STS-135 (July 2011), the final flight of the Space Shuttle program.
 He launched into space for the third time as commander of Crew Dragon Demo-2, the first crewed spaceflight from American soil since STS-135 and became, together with Bob Behnken, the first astronaut in history launching aboard a commercial orbital spacecraft.
 He was also the first Marine to fly the F/A-18 E/F Super Hornet.
 His call sign is "Chunky", and he was sometimes referred to by this name on the communication loops.

 Early years and education

-Hurley was born on October 21, 1966, in Endicott, New York and spent his childhood in Apalachin, New York.
-He graduated from the Owego Free Academy in Owego, New York in 1984 and graduated magna cum laude with honors from Tulane University, earning his B.S.E. degree in civil engineering in 1988.
+Hurley was born on October 21, 1966, in Endicott, New York, and spent his childhood in Apalachin, New York.
+He graduated from the Owego Free Academy in Owego, New York in 1984 and graduated magna cum laude with honors from Tulane University, earning his Bachelor of Science degree in civil engineering in 1988.
 He was also a distinguished graduate from both Tulane's Naval Reserve Officer Training Corps (NROTC) program and from USMC Officer Candidates School.